alexjbuck/digitize-guide/docs/Step 3.md

 **I NEED TO CHECK THIS MAY NOT BE REQUIRED**
 **THIS IS NOT GOOD PRACTICE AS YOUR PAT IS STORED IN PLAINTEXT**

+**Best practice** Use a credential helper.
+Read [here](https://www.softwaredeveloper.blog/git-credential-storage-libsecret) for Linux and creating libsecret.
 === "Linux"
       ```shell
       git config --global credential.helper libsecret